Until the end of time.

 - I Ate WHAT?!: When the two stop to rest, the Liar Princess innocently offers the Blind Prince raw meat to eat.
 The Prince politely accepts, gets confused by the strange taste, and immediately spits it out when the Princess reveals what he just took a bite out of.
 The Prince has to explain to a shocked and confused Princess that humans actually eat meat after cooking it over the fire, causing the Princess (who is afraid of fire) to awkwardly end the discussion by saying she will look for fruit instead.

-- I Have No Son!: The king of the land detests facial injuries, and after seeing that his son has been blinded, imprisons the Prince in the castle dungeons.
+- I Have No Son!: The king of the land detests facial injuries (or possibly just disabilities?), and after seeing that his son has been blinded, he imprisons him in a tower, and even leaves him with less fancy clothes.

 - Liar Revealed: The Liar Princess's deception is revealed to the Prince when the moonlight transforms her into her true wolf form (something the Witch had warned her about at the beginning) while she's holding his hand causing him to accidentally drop a lit lantern into the forest below and setting it on fire.
 When the Prince finally learns the truth, he angrily calls her a liar and a monster, though he does regret it and the two manage to reconcile and apologize to each other.